CanDIG/candigv2-ingest/moh_variant_ingest.md

 For the MoH data model, we will get vcf files that represent paired samples of tumour/normal calls.

 We need to know where the vcf file and its index file are located.
-The genomic_id will be the base filename of the vcf file, without the vcf.gz extension.
+The genomic_file_id will be the base filename of the vcf file, without the vcf.gz extension.

 If these are located in an S3 bucket, we need to know:
     - endpoint